shawnsilva/steamwebapi/README.md

 #### Install

 To install, git clone the repository or download the archive from GitHub.
 Then, run `python setup.py install` to have the package installed.
-After finishing the planned features the package will be available via pip.
+You can also get the latest release by using `pip install steamwebapi`.

 #### Use